-The lack of standardized processes across health system operations causes roadblocks to streamline order automation.
+The lack of standardized processes across hospital and health system operations causes roadblocks to streamlining order automation.
 The complexity of certain orders, like bill-only and consignment implant orders, increases the likelihood of operational errors.
-The resulting downstream issues on this high-spend category of products can have a bigger impact on a supplier's cash flow.
+The resulting downstream issues in these high-spend product categories can have a bigger impact on a supplier's cash flow.
 Given the market is predicting an increase in the volume of FDA-approved devices, we can expect an increase in SKUs and more complex orders to manage.

 Only 2% of respondents say they are excelling in order automation.
-Given that low percentage, it is no surprise that most of the market (89%) admits to using at least one manual process for order automation pointing to gaps where advanced technology can make significant improvements.
+Given that low percentage, it is no surprise that most of the market (89%) admits to using at least one manual process for order automation, pointing to gaps where advanced technology can make significant improvements.